Bhavna-Gawhade/Purview_01/docs/procedures/Collections.md

 ## Creating a Collection

-To create a collection in Microsoft Purview:

-1. Navigate to the Purview portal.
-2. Access the Collections section.
-3. Click on "Create Collection."
-4. Provide a name and description for the new collection.
-5. Save the collection.
+To initiate the creation of a collection in Microsoft Purview, navigate to the Purview portal and access the "Collections" section.
+Click on "Create Collection," where you can specify a name and description for the new collection.
+This straightforward process enables users to establish organized containers for grouping related data assets within the Purview environment.
+The created collection serves as a foundational element for efficient data categorization and management.

 <p align="right">(<a href="#collections-top">Back to Top</a>)</p>